 - We haven't received all of your documents (these may include any or all of the following):

-- DD214, DD295 or SMART transcripts if you are or have been in the military
+- Community College of the Air Force, military transcripts if you are or have been in the Air Force (including Reserve).

 - Records department has not received your enrollment paperwork.

-- You are in an undergraduate program and have been granted special permission by the Committee on the Application of Standards (CAS) to be placed on "Probationary" status, and complete specific requirements as mandated by the committee (this is for undergraduate students with a transfer GPA of less than 2.00).
+- You have been granted special permission by the Committee on the Application of Standards (CAS) to be placed on "Probationary" status, and complete specific requirements as mandated by the committee (this is for undergraduate students with a transfer GPA of less than 2.00).

-- You are in a graduate or credential program and have been admitted on a "Probationary" status pending a grade of 'B' (3.0 GPA) or better in your first course (this is for students with an undergraduate GPA of less than 2.50).
+- You have been admitted on a "Probationary" status pending a grade of "B" (3.0 GPA) or better in your first graduate level course (this is for students with an undergraduate GPA of less than 2.50).

 How soon do I need to turn in my documents after I enroll?

-All transcripts and application paperwork must be submitted within 60 days.
-You can view your “To Do List” on the Student Portal to see what documents the Records department is still waiting to receive, or review your Message Center for notices from the Records Department.
+All transcripts and enrollment paperwork must be submitted within 60 days.
+You can view your “To Do List” on the Student Portal to see what documents the Records Department is still waiting to receive, or review your Message Center for notices from the Records Department.

 When are my transcripts/documents going to arrive at National University?